yingqihao2022/yingqihao2022.github.io/_pages/about.md

 # 🔥 News

+**2026.2.9:** 🎉🎉 One co-author work OR-KAN accepted by Medical Image Analysis.

 **2026.2.4:** 🎉🎉 Two abstracts have been accepted by ISMRM/ISMRT 2026, one as oral.
 Three co-authors abstracts accepted.

 **2025.10.10:** 🎉🎉 I won the comprehensive scholarship for excellence at Tsinghua University. **(Rank 8/117, 15000RMB)**